RedFroggy/ngx-universign/README.md

 ## Installation

-`npm install ngx-universign-iframe`
+`npm install ngx-universign`

 ## Getting started

  - Import  `UniversignModule` to your Angular application
- - Add `<universign-iframe>` in your template
+ - Add `<ngx-universign-iframe>` in your template
- - The UniversignIframeComponent requires a signerId identifier that can be retrieved once the document to sign is uploaded to universign.
+ - The UniversignComponent requires a signerId identifier that can be retrieved once the document to sign is uploaded to universign.

 ## Environments:
 There is two universign environments (sign.test.universign.eu and app.universign.com) and a different javascript file for each one: